desktopbsd/desktopbsd-build/README.md

    ./make_gnome_amd64_iso

 This will build the whole system and the .iso image.
-To build the USB .img, you will additionally want to issue the below commands:
+To build the USB .img, you will additionally want to issue the following commands:

    ./make_gnome_amd64_img